DigitaleGesellschaft/Anonip/README.md

 https://www.digitale-gesellschaft.ch

-formerly
+Formerly
 Swiss Privacy Foundation
 https://www.privacyfoundation.ch/

 ## Description

-Anonip is a tool to anonymize IP-addresses in log-files.
+Anonip is a tool to anonymize IP addresses in log files.

-It masks the last bits of IPv4- and IPv6-addresses.
+It masks the last bits of IPv4 and IPv6 addresses.
 That way most of the relevant information is preserved, while the IP-address does not match a particular individuum anymore.

-The log-entries get directly piped from Apache to Anonip.
-The unmasked IP- addresses are never written to any file.
+The log entries get directly piped from Apache to Anonip.
+The unmasked IP addresses are never written to any file.

-With the help of cat, it's also possible, to rewrite existing log-files.
+With the help of cat, it's also possible to rewrite existing log files.

 For usage with nginx see here: https://github.com/DigitaleGesellschaft/Anonip/issues/1

 ## Features

- - Masks IP-addresses in log-files
+ - Masks IP addresses in log files
  - Configurable amount of masked bits
- - The column containing the IP-address can freely be chosen
+ - The column containing the IP address can freely be chosen
- - Works for both access.log- and error.log-files
+ - Works for both access.log- and error.log files

 ## Officially supported python versions
  - 2.7